The Largest Kidney Specialist Group in the U.S.

 Living kidney donation is when a healthy person donates a kidney while they are alive, commonly referred to as a living donor.
 Living kidney donation has many benefits for a kidney transplant recipient.
 Learn more using the links below.

-Learn about the process, requirements, and benefits of becoming a living organ donor.
-Your gift can help save the lives of those waiting for a transplant.
+Learn about the process, requirements, and benefits of becoming a living organ donor, and how your gift can help save lives for those waiting for a transplant.

 Find out if you’re eligible to become an organ donor.
 Get information about the requirements, restrictions, and factors that may affect your ability to donate.